aldopando/BellabeatCaseStudy/Merging.md

-Whereas there are some users that are present in both datasets (which it comes handy to see the whole picture of their weight evolution), there are other users that lack information in one of the two datasets, resulting into incomplete information.
+Whereas there are some users that are present in both datasets (which it comes handy to see the whole picture of their weight evolution), there are more than half users that lack information in one of the two datasets, resulting into incomplete information.

-We will check if there is notable change in the average weight between the two months.
+We will check if there is notable change in the average weight for users who tracked their weight data during the two-month period.

 **weightLogInfo (average weight)**